Aluminum Boosts MPG and Battery Range, Cuts Carbon

-When high-strength, low weight advanced aluminum alloys replace steel, vehicles can keep their size (or even be made slightly larger), while cutting their weight to save fuel and reduce emissions.
-That’s because the less a car or truck weighs, the less fuel is needed to move it, extending range and reducing tailpipe carbon emissions (and emissions at every stage of a vehicle’s life).
+When high-strength, lightweight advanced aluminum alloys replace steel, vehicles can keep or even increase their size, while still cutting weight.
+The less a car or truck weighs, the less fuel or battery power is needed to move it, extending range and reducing tailpipe carbon emissions (and emissions at every stage of a vehicle’s life).

-As more hybrids and fully electric vehicles hit the roads, the need for heavy, expensive battery power can be reduced in an aluminum intensive vehicle because less weight requires less battery power.
-And, when aluminum is used to reduce the weight of commercial vehicles, freight haulers either save on fuel costs or are able to carry more payload efficiently.
+As more hybrids and fully electric vehicles hit the roads, the need for heavy battery power can be reduced in an aluminum intensive vehicle because less weight requires less battery power.
+And, when aluminum is used to reduce the weight of commercial vehicles, freight haulers can save on fuel costs and are able to carry more payload efficiently.

-- A 5 to 7 percent fuel savings can be realized for every 10 percent weight reduction when traditional steel is replaced with aluminum in vehicles.
+- A five to seven percent fuel savings can be realized for every 10 percent weight reduction when traditional steel is replaced with aluminum in vehicles.

-- No vehicle technology strategy can cost-effectively achieve a 50+ MPG fuel economy target without significant weight reduction (this can be done with materials substitution to avoid less desirable downsizing of vehicles).
+- No vehicle technology strategy can cost-effectively achieve a 50+ MPG fuel economy target without significant weight reduction.
+This can be done with materials substitution to avoid less desirable downsizing of vehicle.

-- Using aluminum in electric vehicles can increase the vehicle’s driving range by roughly the same proportion as it reduces weight—for example, reducing the weight by 20 percent will allow the vehicle to travel 20 percent farther.
+- Using aluminum in electric vehicles can increase the vehicle’s driving range by roughly the same proportion as it reduces weight—for example, reducing the weight by 20 percent will allow the vehicle to travel 20 percent farther on the same charge.